ERP implementation plan (ERP implementation process guide)

 • Data backups and storage: these are often bundled with cloud ERP costs - but again - always check.

-What you can expect to pay for an ERP will vary depending on a number of factors ranging from business size, requirements, and the number of users, but a 2022 Software Path report recently found that, on average, companies spend about $9,000 on average, per each user of a system.
+What you can expect to pay for an ERP will vary depending on several factors ranging from business size, requirements, and the number of users, but a 2022 Software Path report recently found that, on average, companies spend about $9,000 on average, per each user of a system.

 Don't forget to budget for ERP training costs - 95% of companies whose ERP implementation fails only dedicate 10% of their budget to user training and change management.